 Budget Tents vs. Cheap Tents

-In all of this, it is important to remember that if you are planning to spend a night (or several) outside, your tent can be a critical piece of safety equipment.
-The guiding principle that differentiates an inexpensive quality tent versus just a bad tent is its ability to keep you safe, warm, and dry enough if the weather takes a turn while you are out in the elements.Even if price is your primary consideration, your tent still needs to meet a few minimum standards.
-It needs to be:
+In all of this, it is important to remember that if you are planning to spend a night (or several) outside, your tent is a critical piece of safety equipment.
+The guiding principle that differentiates an inexpensive quality tent versus just a bad tent is its ability to keep you safe, warm, and dry enough if the weather takes a turn.

+These are the two most common tent and fly materials.
+When treated and seam-sealed, they are waterproof.
 If a tent can't protect you from rain and sleet, it's not worth it.
-We know even expensive tents have their flaws and it's really hard to keep out moisture entirely, especially because a tent also needs to be able to vent condensation.
+We know even expensive tents have their flaws, and it's really hard to keep out moisture entirely, especially because a tent also needs to be able to vent condensation from the inside.
 The reality is that being wet is sometimes just a part of the adventure.
 However, what we are talking about here are tents that either avoid making a statement about their weatherproofing or do say that they are water resistant.
-If you will be in the backcountry for an extended period of time, you need to be able to deal with the potential for hypothermia and a decent tent can be a literal lifesaver.(2) Manufactured by a Reliable Brand
+If you will be in the backcountry for an extended period, you need to be able to deal with the potential for hypothermia, and a decent tent can be a literal lifesaver.(2) Manufactured by a Reliable Brand

-It may come as no surprise that part of what you are paying for in the price of a tent is R&D. Materials are a very important component of a tent, but so is construction quality and design.
+As with any piece of equipment, part of what you are paying for in the price of a tent is R&D. Materials are an essential component, but so is construction quality and design.
 Look for tents that are seam-sealed and don't have any obvious weak points.
 Again, if you are caught in a situation where it is raining sideways for hours at a time, does this tent look like one that could keep most of the water out, or will it crumple and snap if it gets broadsided by the wind?

 For even more information, read our article about how to choose a backpacking tent.